thrace-project/datagrid-bundle/README.md

 - Sortable rows
 - Highly configurable (It supports most of the jqgrid options)

 **Notice:** All PHP code is tested with PHPUnit.
-To run test php composer.phar install --dev --prefer-source phpunit
+To run test composer.phar install --dev --prefer-source php phpunit.phar

 **Caution:** This bundle is developed in sync with [symfony's repository](https://github.com/symfony/symfony).